13 Podcasts That'll Make You Smarter, Healthier & Happier

 TED Radio Hour - This podcasts features excerpts from TED Talks on timely, culturally relevant, big-picture topics, like compassion, living with less and making work meaningful.

-Flash Forward - This podcasts delves into the what-ifs we could one day face as a society, some realistic, some not.
-It explores lofty hypotheticals like a future in which animal products are banned; a future in which all drugs are legal; and a future in which you know when you're going to die.
+Flash Forward - Ever ponder the what-ifs we could one day face as a society, whether realistic or not?
+Flash Forward explores lofty hypotheticals like a future in which animal products are banned; a future in which all drugs are legal; and a future in which you know when you're going to die.
 Topics tends toward the depressing, but it's still fascinating stuff to ponder.

 Gateway Episode: The Day The Internet Broke (a.k.a. a future without the internet)

 Love is Like a Plant - This podcast serves up 15-minute, often funny conversations between the two hosts on how to be a better partner in your romantic relationship.